 During the 11th and 13th century, over 10,000 Buddhist temples, pagodas, monasteries and other monuments were built in the ancient city of Bagan, Myanmar – formerly known as ‘Pagan’.
-Bagan’s location resides in an active earthquake zone which unfortunately has resulted in the depletion of thousands of temples and pagodas, approximately 2200 still remain.
+Bagan’s location resides in an active earthquake zone which unfortunately has resulted in the depletion of thousands of temples and pagodas; approximately 2200 still remain.
 Even though more than half are now in ruins, the temples of Bagan that remain are still a vastly unique and truly majestic site to see.
-Since the borders of Myanmar opened its doors to tourists in the last few years, Bagan has become a highly sought after tourist destination, with travelers arriving worldwide to see and experience the countries beauty and famous archaeological site before it all changes.
+Since the borders of Myanmar opened its doors to tourists in the last few years, Bagan has become a highly sought after tourist destination, with travelers arriving worldwide to see and experience the countries beauty and famous archaeological sites.

 Transportation to Temples